You are here

 - have earned a cumulated GPA of 2.2 or higher on undergraduate coursework

-- have been hired to teach in an approved school for the coming semester (If not yet employed, participant may request provisional admission.
-Employment is required for fall and spring semesters).
+- have been hired to teach in a State accredited school for the coming fall and spring semesters.

 - passed ALL of the following PRAXIS exams: